jehanyang/jehanyang.github.io/_posts/2022-10-30-university-survival-guide.md

 ---
 layout: post
 title: Surviving Classes at UC Berkeley and Elsewhere
 post_description: University classes can be incredibly difficult.
-At R1 universities, these are some of the quirks of the education system that I noticed, and the best ways to address them.
+At R1 universities, these are some of the pitfalls in the way classes I taught that I noticed, and the best ways to address them.

 ---